Sandridge Radio & TV Station ‘Where Community Matters’

 Southfield School Summer Fair

 This year we were asked back to run our radio station and to provide music and messages throughout Southfield School’s Summer Fair.
-Mr Sherwood took his E2BN crew along to help out.
+The E2BN crew went along to help out.
 Again, we had lots of great comments about the pupils on how confident they were when speaking on the mic and talking to other people.
 They all seemed to have a fantastic time.

 Southfield School only have 75 pupils on roll and managed to raise £2,445, which is good going for a small school.
 Well done to the pupils for another successful event.